Ragulvasan08/streamlit_personality_app/README.md

-Sure!
-Here's a cool and comprehensive README file for your Streamlit app:

----

 # Personality Disorder Prediction Web App

 Welcome to the Personality Disorder Prediction Web App!
 This interactive tool leverages machine learning to predict personality types and the presence of borderline personality disorder based on user-provided text.
 Built using Streamlit, this app provides a seamless and user-friendly interface for making these predictions.